Maria d'Apparecida: Legacy

-A biography of D'Apparecida Maria d'Apparecida – Negroluminosa Voz was authored by the Brazilian writer Mazé Torquato Chotil.<ref name=Folha2020/ An association called Les amis de Maria d'Apparecida (The friends of Maria d'Apparecida) was established to preserve her memory and the poem A Voz by Carlos Drummond de Andrade was dedicated to her.
+A biography of D'Apparecida Maria d'Apparecida – Negroluminosa Voz was authored by the Brazilian writer Mazé Torquato Chotil.
+An association called Les amis de Maria d'Apparecida (The friends of Maria d'Apparecida) was established to preserve her memory and the poem A Voz by Carlos Drummond de Andrade was dedicated to her.
 D'Apparecida is portrayed by Dione Carlos in the 2021 five-episode web series Maria d'Apparecida: Luz Negra.

 Awards

 She was decorated with awards from both Brazil and France.
 D'Apparecida was appointed as Officier of the Ordre des Arts et des Lettres and the Chevalier of the Légion d'honneur from François Mitterrand, the President of France.
 She was given the Medal of the City of Paris by Jacques Chirac, the then Mayor of Paris.
 D'Apparecida was given a Medal of the Order of Rio Branco.
-Other awards she received were the Grand Prize of the French Lyric Record Academy; the Gold Medal and Honorary Diploma of Brazilian Merit Carlos Gomes; Orphee d'Or (1969); Spring of Sweden Prize (1971); the Printemps en Suède (1972); Honorary Citizen of the City of Rio de Janeiro (1981); the Grand Prix International du record from the Académie Charles Cros for the record Brasileirissimo (1988) and the Great Gold medal of the Société d'Encouragement au Progrès.
+Other awards she received were the Grand Prize of the French Lyric Record Academy; the gold medal and Honorary Diploma of Brazilian Merit Carlos Gomes; Orphee d'Or (1969); Spring of Sweden Prize (1971); the Printemps en Suède (1972); Honorary Citizen of the City of Rio de Janeiro (1981); the Grand Prix International du record from the Académie Charles Cros for the record Brasileirissimo (1988) and the Great Gold medal of the Société d'Encouragement au Progrès.